Not many people can say they are the subjects of a work of art. But that will change for any couple who invites a live event painter to their wedding.

 Each of her paintings is utterly unique, and includes meaningful details tailored to the bride and groom.
 At the wedding of a woman whose father was a firefighter killed on 9/11, Zylkin painted the bride as a little girl with her father, as well as fireboats speeding past Manhattan's Liberty Tower, which was in view of the venue.
 Another painting required her to capture a 13-piece mariachi band, Andy Warhol-style images on the walls, and "every rose in Texas."
 Conditions aren't always ideal – at one wedding, she was forced to finish her painting by holding her iPhone's flashlight in one hand and her paintbrush in the other due to a power outage at the venue.

 But for newlyweds, the sweat and tears are worth it.
 Couples who commission a live painting are receiving something more than a photograph; after all, the image doesn't represent exactly what the eye can see, but rather the emotion of the big day.

 "I am able to do something that cameras and videos can’t do.
 I can capture the images I want and put them together in one composition, so that they look as though they are all happening at the same time," Zylkin explains.
 "I want to take the client right back to how they felt that day every time they look at the painting, and to capture the most important details and planning that went into it."

 Artist Laura Swytak paints a scene at the reception, held at the historic Houstonian Hotel.
-Photo by Michael Carr Photography; Consulting by Ann Whittington, Event Planner
+Photo by Michael Carr Photography; Planning by Ann Whittington, Event Planner